kevin-vo/gatsby-portfolio/content/projects/empty-mourning.md

 co. devs: Kevin Zaragoza, Victor Mercado

-Empty Mourning was an exercise to see how far vanilla html, css, and JS could be pushed... until we cheated and used JQuery and React for the navbar.
-Though the project unfortunately never saw itself through to the end, this project demonstrated the power of a frontend framework (through its lack thereof!).
+Empty Mourning was an exercise to see how far vanilla HTML, CSS, and JS could be pushed.
+We eventually bootstrapped our project with React to see how easy it was to implement a nav bar (spoilers, it was a lot easier).
+Though the project unfortunately never saw itself through to the end, this project showed us the power of a frontend framework (through its lack thereof!).